Avesta-FA/EventLog-CheatSheet/README.md

 4728: A member was added to a security-enabled global group
 4732: A member was added to a security-enabled local group
-4757: A member was removed from a security-enabled universal group
+4756: A member was added to a security-enabled universal group
 These are great for monitoring Administrator groups